EducationA guide to cannabinoids for neuropathic pain

 Cannabinoids come in two distinct groups.
 First up, we have our own endocannabinoids, which are created naturally in the body.
 These endocannabinoids act as neurotransmitters, sending signals to receptors throughout the entire human body, including the nervous system.

 Then there are phytocannabinoids, which are produced by plants, mostly cannabis and hemp.
-CBD and THC, the two most widely known and studied phytocannabinoids, have shown great potential to be used as an effective treatment for neuropathic pain.
+CBD and THC, the two most widely known and studied phytocannabinoids, have shown great potential for medical cannabis to be used as an effective treatment for neuropathic pain.
 While both may offer relief from neuropathic pain, CBD is non-intoxicating, meaning it does not produce a “high” when consumed, which makes it an excellent option for those who are avoiding the more psychoactive effects of THC.

 Contents